Useful information if your house has been affected by flooding.

 If you have immediate support needs, you should contact the Advice Line on 01302 735688.

-Also the South Yorkshire Flood Disaster Relief Appeal Fund is now live and accepting applications from those who have been impacted by the floods, see the following page:
+The South Yorkshire Flood Disaster Relief Appeal Fund is now accepting phase two applications from those who have been impacted by the floods:

 Council Tax Exemptions